 Last song you listened to?

 This morning!
-“Prisoner” by Brian Adams off his new record.
+“Prisoner” by Ryan Adams off his new record.

 So do you think this is going to be the best season ever on The Voice?